tedr5/sudoku-game-in-Cpp/README.md

 📖 **Description**

-A C++ application for playing and solving Sudoku puzzles using SDL for graphical interface.
+C++ application for playing and solving Sudoku puzzles using SDL for graphical interface.

 ⚙️ **Technologies**